-Competition among employers for graduates is intense, making it vital for you to sell your opportunities to potential applicants.
+Competition among employers for both placement students and graduates is intense, making it vital for you to sell your opportunities to potential applicants.
 Your job advert must be written so that you can attract the best candidates.
 Remember that MyCareerHub is tailored specifically for Bournemouth University students and graduates.

 When entering details for your advertisement the following guidance is suggested:

-Position Title: This is the first sentence students will see when searching for a vacancy.
-Make it brief but to the point.
+Position Title: This is the first sentence students will see when searching for a vacancy so take care over your job title as this will often determine whether they click for further information.
+Make sure the job title describes the role, and if possible, the field of work.
+Make it brief but to the point and factual.
 Try to distinguish between a placement opportunity and graduate vacancy, for example: “Placement in the marketing team at XYZ Co”, “Graduate opportunity as a web designer in ABC Co”.

 Employment Type: It is important that the correct category is selected as students will be searching using this criteria.

 Salary Checker: Unsure of the average wage for a particular job?
-Prospects and TotalJobs can be used to compare average salaries for different job or industry within any location in the UK.
+Prospects and TotalJobs can be used to compare average salaries for different jobs or industries within any location in the UK.

 Deadlines: Many students will prioritise jobs which have a fast approaching deadline.
 If you want to receive applications asap, but the position is open for longer, it is better to set a more immediate deadline and extend it if you need more applicants.